Tests for quantum contextuality in terms of $q$-entropies: Marginal scenarios and Bell inequalities

 \section{Marginal scenarios and Bell inequalities}

 The notion of marginal scenarios provides a general way to treat the noncontextuality of probability distributions \cite{rchtf12,chfr13}.
-An approach based on the algebraic language has been developed in Ref. \cite{abrams11}.
 In a marginal problem, we ask whether a given family of marginal distributions for some set of random variables arises from some joint distribution of these variables \cite{chfr13}.
 Both Bell scenarios and contextuality scenarios can be unified in the following way \cite{rchtf12}.
 Let $\bigl\{X_{1},\ldots,X_{n}\bigr\}$ be a finite set of observables, and let $\mc=\bigl\{S_{1},\ldots,S_{|\mc|}\bigr\}$ be a family of subsets $S_{i}\subseteq\bigl\{X_{1},\ldots,X_{n}\bigr\}$.
-Such subset are assumed to be comprised from commuting observables.
+Such subsets are assumed to be comprised from commuting observables.
 In other words, each subset contains jointly measurable quantities.
 Hence, the two conditions $S\in\mc$ and $S^{\prime}\subseteq{S}$ must imply $S^{\prime}\in\mc$.
-When the family $\mc$ obeys this implication, we call it ''marginal scenario''.
-As usual, the empty set $\emptyset$ is included into $\mc$.
+When the family $\mc$ obeys this implication, we call it ``marginal scenario''.
+For a formal consistency, the empty set $\emptyset$ is assumed to be included into $\mc$.

 From the physical viewpoint, one obtains some joint measurement statistics for each $S\in\mc$.
 In real experiments, physicists usually deal with a collection of pairs of compatible observables.
 Suppose that $\{X,Y\}\in\mc$.
 By $\pbr(x,y|X,Y)$, we denote the probability of obtaining the outcomes $x$ for $X$ and $y$ for $Y$ in their joint measurement.
-A similar notation will be used for more than two compatible observable.
+A similar notation will be used for more than two compatible observables.
 Note that the notation $\pbr(x,y|X,Y)$ assumes the specific physical context.
-In this sense, such probabilities should be distinguished from usual conditional probabilities used in the previous section.
+In this sense, such probabilities should be distinguished from usual conditional probabilities.
 The introduced probabilities are used to pose formally criteria that given probabilistic model is not contextual \cite{chfr13}.
-Various results of such a kind have been formulated in terms of the sheaf theory by Abramsky and Brandenburger \cite{abrams11}.
+An approach based on the algebraic language has been developed by Abramsky and Brandenburger \cite{abrams11}.